artineering-io/flair-docs/flair/materials/flair-shader.md

 ---

 ### Animated
-The _Animated_ setting bakes the current position of vertices so that the effects that rely on the 3D position of objects can stay in place when objects are deformed/animated.
+The _Animated_ setting bakes the current position of vertices so that effects that rely on the 3D positions can stay in place when objects are deformed/animated.
 If this setting is not enabled, features like _NoiseFX_ or _FeatureNoise_ would float around in 3D space and not move with the objects.

 <figure>
     <video autoplay loop muted playsinline style="height:152px">